nvmkpk/SABS/README.md

 It's on the Github page.
 File is named standard-package.txt.
 You can add your own sources like [Adaway](https://adaway.org/hosts.txt) in app settings.
 Source file must only have url domains, 127.0.0.1s and comments in lines starting with #.
 Standard package is updated independently to app version.

 ### Can I use it with Disconnect Pro?
 It is not recommended as both SABS and Disconnect Pro use Samsung's Firewall.
-SABS has all the features or Disconnect Pro and more.
+SABS has all the features of Disconnect Pro and more.

 ### Does it drain battery?
 No, not at all.
 SABS might even improve your battery as apps cannot constantly communicate with ad and tracker domains.
 SABS doesn't run in background because it doesn't need to.